 1 – Read the quilt show rules in the QuiltFest Brochure or click here

 3 – Have your quilt completed with proper sleeve and label.
-Click here for instructions on making a sleeve.
-Be sure to scroll down, to the bottom of the page.
+(Scroll down for directions on how to make a sleeve.)

-5. – Deliver your quilt(s) to selected shops before September 7, 2019 (Shops will be identified in the July and August Beeline) or you can mail or deliver you quilts by September 10 to : Louise Mudd, 1120 E 2550 N, Layton, UT 84040 If you are delivering in person, please call first (home 801-771-9379, cell 385-445-8500) If you are delivering the quilt to the Davis Conference Center on Monday, September 16, make sure that is identifies on your entry form.
-Otherwise, late quilts will not be accepted.
+5. – Deliver your quilt(s) to selected shops before September 4, 2020 (shops will be identified in the July and August Beeline) or you can mail or deliver your quilts to Sharon Wright between August 20 and September 5 to: Sharon Wright, 970 S. Settlement Rd., Woodland Hills, UT 84653.
+If you are delivering in person, please call first to make sure Sharon is at home; 801-318-4075.

 There are 3 steps to the entry process,